Start by making the sauce. In a mixing bowl, combine the hot water and 3 tablespoons of sugar. Whisk until the sugar dissolves completely.

 Add in the soy sauce, vinegar, sesame oil, and chili oil if you desire.
 Whisk to combine.
+Then cover and refrigerate until serving time.

 Pour in the egg mixture and quickly turn the pan to coat the bottom.
 Cook for 1-2 minutes until the top is set.